awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-plan.md

-# Get Started with Realtime Servers<a name="realtime-plan"></a>
+# Get started with Realtime Servers<a name="realtime-plan"></a>

 This roadmap outlines the key steps to getting your multiplayer game clients up and running with the managed GameLift solution with Realtime Servers\.
-If you have a game with a custom game server, see [Get Started with Custom Servers](gamelift-integration.md)\.
-To learn about other GameLift solutions, see [What Is Amazon GameLift?](gamelift-intro.md)\.
+If you have a game with a custom game server, see [Get started with custom servers](gamelift-integration.md)\.
+To learn about other GameLift solutions, see [What is Amazon GameLift?](gamelift-intro.md)\.

 New to Realtime Servers or unsure about whether this feature is appropriate for your game?
-We recommend that you read [How Realtime Servers Work](realtime-howitworks.md)\.
+We recommend that you read [How Realtime Servers work](realtime-howitworks.md)\.

 **Note**
 If you're familiar with how to integrate and deploy games withGameLift, here's a quick summary of what's different with Realtime Servers: